-A: 90 to 100% U: Unsatisfactory I: Incomplete B: 80 to 89% W: Withdrawn TR: Transfer C: 70 to 79% WF: Withdrawn Failing IP: In Progress D: 60 to 69% WP: Withdrawn Passing EX: Credit by Exam F: 59% and below AU: Audit S: Satisfactory AC: Articulated Credit
+A: 90 to 100% U: Unsatisfactory

+B: 80 to 89% W: Withdrawn

+C: 70 to 79% WF: Withdrawn Failing

+D: 60 to 69% WP: Withdrawn Passing

+F: 59% and below AU: Audit

+S: Satisfactory AC: Articulated Credit

 I: A grade of "I" can only be given to a student who has satisfactorily completed a substantial portion of the coursework but for NON-ACADEMIC reasons beyond control has not been able to complete all of the required coursework within the semester.
 It is the student's responsibility to get approval from the instructor prior to the last day of the semester to be eligible for an "I" grade.
 It is also the student's responsibility to complete the required coursework in which the "I" was received within the time frame defined by the instructor not to exceed mid-term of the following semester.
 If the "I" is not satisfactorily removed by mid-term of the following semester, regardless of the student's status, the "I" will automatically be changed to an F.